slushman/code-sample/README.md

 # Code Sample

-Adds the Code Sample TinyMCE plugin to the editor.
+Adds the Code Sample TinyMCE plugin to the WordPress editor.

-The Code Sample plugin for TinyMCE is developer by TinyMCE.
+The Code Sample plugin for TinyMCE is developed by TinyMCE.
 This plugin adds a code sample button, which brings up a modal window where the user can enter their code sample and select the language.
 The plugin inserts the code sample wrapped in `<pre>` and `<code>` tags.